6 WIP Mistakes Contractors Make and How to Avoid Them

 2. Inaccurate Job Costing

 Job costing is the bedrock of any construction project's financial health.
-Unfortunately, it is also a common area of misstep, where costs are often misallocated, leading to a skewed understanding of a project's true profitability.
+Unfortunately, this is also typical to go incorrect as costs are often misallocated, making it hard to see how profitable a project really is.

 How to Avoid:

 Developing a meticulous job costing system is the antidote to this problem.
-This system should comprehensively track every expense tied to a project, from labor costs to material expenditures, thus providing a transparent view of the project's financial standing.
+This system should comprehensively track every expense tied to a project, from labor costs to material expenditures, This gives an accurate overview of the project's financial situation.

 3. Neglecting Regular WIP Reporting